Foundation

 What is the difference between income tax and social charges?

-What is the quotient familial?
+What is the household shares system?

 What is the France Individual DT form and do I need it?